bezmoradi/tutorials/go/interface.md

 }
 ```

-## Let's mimic How Interface in Go Can Be Useful while Dealing With Different DBs
+## How to Integrate Different DBs Using Interfaces

 In the following example, the `DB` interface helps us add a layer of abstraction to work with different databases: